How to Learn and Study

-- I went to law school at night while working full time (sometimes the midnight shift) and encountered similar challenges, how to study a lot of material when it seemed overwhelming and I was exhausted.
+- I went to law school at night while working full time (sometimes the midnight shift) and encountered similar challenges; how to study a lot of material when it seemed overwhelming and I was exhausted.

-- After law school I studied for the bar exam, and a multitude of certification exams in technology, information security, privacy, fraud investigation, and more.
+- After law school I studied for the bar exam, and then a multitude of certification exams in technology, information security, privacy, fraud investigation, and more.

 The tips for more efficient learning

 1. Put in continual effort.
 Studying and learning is process that takes time and effort.
 Plan ahead so that you are ready for any exams (or other deadlines) and so that you retain knowledge.